MicrosoftDocs/webview2-win32-reference/1-0-674-prerelease/icorewebview2zoomfactorchangedeventhandler.md

   : public IUnknown
 ```

-The caller implements this interface to receive ZoomFactorChanged events.
+Implements the interface to receive `ZoomFactorChanged` events.

 ## Summary

  Members                        | Descriptions
 --------------------------------|---------------------------------------------
-[Invoke](#invoke) | Called to provide the implementer with the event args for the corresponding event.
+[Invoke](#invoke) | Provides the event args for the corresponding event.

-Use the ICoreWebView2Controller.ZoomFactor property to get the modified zoom factor.
+Use the `ICoreWebView2Controller.ZoomFactor` property to get the modified zoom factor.

 ## Members

 #### Invoke

-Called to provide the implementer with the event args for the corresponding event.
+Provides the event args for the corresponding event.

 > public HRESULT [Invoke](#invoke)(ICoreWebView2Controller * sender, IUnknown * args)

-There are no event args and the args parameter will be null.
+No event args exist and the `args` parameter is set to `null`.